shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/iab-content-taxonomy-support.md

 # Supply Partners - IAB content taxonomy support

-This page contains extensive list of Interactive Advertising Bureau (IAB) content categories.
-However, support to theses content categories is driven by policies, guidelines and local as well as country specific laws.
+This page contains an extensive list of Interactive Advertising Bureau (IAB) content categories.
+However, support to theses content categories is driven by organization policies, legal and social guidelines and country specific laws.

 > [!NOTE]
 > The specific version of the specs described here is a combination of IABv1 categorisation as well as codes